Why is Safeguarding important to us?

 Step One -

 Talk to the relevant department leader and/or Safeguarding Lead about the concerns you have.
-We recommend doing this in person or via phone call, if you need their details then you can get in touch with our reception team (details below) and they'll provide you with the right details.
+We recommend doing this in person, via phone call or by emailing them directly to their email (see above).

-If you think the situation requirements contact immediately and our team are out of office then click here for a list of emergency contacts.
+If you think the situation requires contact immediately and our team are out of office then click here for a list of emergency contacts.

 Step Two -